about

 pascal duez

-French Graphic Designer, he studied at the Amiens ESAD.
-He’s currently running the DZLV studio, and working as freelancer between Berlin and Paris.
+French graphic designer and web developer, he studied at the Amiens ESAD.
+He’s currently running the DZLV studio, and working between Berlin, Brussels and France.

 about the anatoletype.net website